-This switch operates the emergency flashers.
-With the switch in the ON position, the emergency flasher makes all four turn signals (front and rear) flash simultaneously.
-The flasher works independently of the ignition switch.
-You should always use the flasher if the vehicle is disabled or parked under emergency conditions.
+This button operates the hazard lights.
+When pressed, all four turn signals (front and rear) will continuously flash.
+Press the button again to turn off the hazard lights.
+Hazard lights work independent of the ignition switch position.
+You should always use the emergency hazard lights if the vehicle is disabled or parked under emergency conditions.